dannystey/dev-fe-onboarding/src/getting-started.md

 Some examples to illustrate what we could actually implement

+> Why is the following tabel integrated?
+I wouldn't show that.

 <table cellPadding="5" style="tableLayout: 'fixed'; border: 1 + 'px'; borderColor: 'black'; borderStyle: 'solid'; borderCollapse: 'collapse';">
   <colgroup>